betaflight/betaflight/docs/Modes.md

 quick Iterm windups during finishes of rolls and flips, which will provide much cleaner and more natural stops of flips and rolls what again opens the ability to have higher I gains for some.
 Note that AIRMODE will also overrule motor stop function!
 It will basically also act as an idle up switch.
-Things to know about Airmode: There is an optional cli parameter "airmode_saturation_limit" what is a hard limit in percentage to where airmode will still try to provide the maximum possible correction.
-0 means no limit, but that also means maximum possible motor correction during crashes and during equipment failure.
-In worse case that can cause effects like best called "tasmanian devil effect" or slight spazzing out.
-Default value of 50 has a limit of 50% saturation.
-After that it will assume crash occured or equipment failed what will again remove airmode seeking for the best possible protection and act as a normal mode.
-It should be fine in most cases.

 ## Auxillary Configuration